BenDMyers/ajcweb.dev/README.md

 ## Commands

-Replace pnpm with your choice of npm / yarn
+Replace pnpm with your choice of npm or yarn

 | Command        | Action                                       |
 | :------------- | :------------------------------------------- |